Chapter 8.62

 A. No retail establishment that sells perishable or nonperishable goods, including, but not limited to, clothing, food, and personal items directly to the customer, shall provide a single-use carryout bag to a customer at the check stand, cash register, point of sale or other point of departure for the purpose of transporting food or merchandise out of the establishment, except as provided in this chapter.

-B. To allow retail establishments an opportunity to make necessary arrangements for compliance and to use remaining stocks of plastic single-use carryout bags, retail establishments shall have twelve months from the effective date to comply with the regulations of this chapter.
+B. To allow retail establishments an opportunity to make necessary arrangements for compliance and to use remaining stocks of noncompliant bags, this chapter shall be enforced starting six months after policy adoption.
 During this period, it shall be the policy of the city to encourage voluntary adherence to the requirements of this chapter.

-C. Twelve months from the effective date and thereafter, a retail establishment may make recycled paper bags or reusable bags available to customers only if the retail establishment charges a minimum charge of ten cents.
+C. A retail establishment may make recycled paper bags or reusable bags available to customers only if the retail establishment charges a minimum charge of ten cents.
 Only recycled paper bags and reusable bags as defined in this chapter may be made available for purchase.

 D. No earlier than eighteen months from the effective date, the city council of the city of Seaside may establish a higher minimum charge for a recycled paper bag and reusable bag up to twenty-five cents by amendment of this chapter by resolution.